bitst0rm-pub/Formatter/README.md

 ## Development:

 Starting from version 1.0.6, you now have the ability to create your own module for a third-party plugin that hasn't yet been integrated into Formatter.
-This allows you to extend your personal needs while remaining independent from the original plugins provided by Formatter.
+This allows you to extend your personal needs while remaining independent from the original plugin modules provided by Formatter.

 ### 1. Prerequisite: